JoseCarvalho1026/NIS_and_NFS_Configuration/Server_Configuration.md

 ◻️ Update and upgrade your server `apt update && apt upgrade` ❓ In case of doubt, the "&&" serves as an "and", as an example the previous code is to update "and" upgrade;

-◻️ After doing update and upgrade, NFS will be installed `apt install nfs-kernel-server`;
+◻️ After doing the update and upgrade, NFS will be installed `apt install nfs-kernel-server`;

-◻️ After installation you will create a folder where you will contain your users, for example: `mkdir /var/homes`;
+◻️ After the installation you will create a folder where you will contain your users, for example: `mkdir /var/homes`;

 ◻️ `nano /etc/export` Add the following line at the end of the document `/var/homes *(rw,sync,no_subtree_check,no_root_squash)`